 If you need Blackboard support: Contact the Blackboard HelpDesk at (855) 406-5336

-Report a problem: For general problems not related to Blackboard, submit a Work Order ticket.
-Login to WebbConnect and click on the Work Order button located under the Launch Pad on the left-hand side column.
-Clicking on this icon will take you to the Maintenance Connection site where you can submit a service ticket or report a problem.
+Report a problem: For general problems not related to Blackboard, submit a Technology Service Desk ticket.
+Login to WebbConnect and click on the Technology Service link located under the Launch Pad on the left-hand side column.
 Once a ticket has been entered, it will be reviewed and assigned to the appropriate person.
 You will receive an email notifying you of the ticket being assigned, progress updates and when the issue has been resolved.

 Technical support: Contact Technology Services at (704) 406-4647 or email [email protected].